 chickenpox vaccine, you can get chickenpox if you are exposed to shingles.

-Someone with shingles can expose you to chickenpox if you come into contact
+Someone who has shingles can expose you to the virus if you come into contact

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.